 The temperature reaches 100 or over in Santa Rosa maybe 3-6 days out of the year if you are lucky.
 The upper Napa Valley in Napa County – just east of Sonoma County, or Cloverdale in northern Sonoma County tend to be much warmer then Santa Rosa in the summer months.
 However, Santa Rosa is usually a bit warmer then these places in the winter.
 Warmer summers start well north of Santa Rosa around Cloverdale and Ukiah.

-Almost without fail, the weather turns to crap the last week in October or the first week in November and generally remains so for all of November, December, January and most of February.
-Three miserable things generally converge at once at this time of year including shorter daylight hours, colder weather both during the day and night and grey skies and rain at times and 4. visually uninspiring vegetation.
+Almost without fail, the weather turns to crap between the last week in October and the first week in November and generally remains so for all of November, December, January and most of February.
+Four miserable things generally converge at once at this time of year 1. including shorter daylight hours, 2. much colder weather both during the day and night, 3. grey skies and rain at times and 4. visually uninspiring vegetation.
 If you have a strong aversion to cold weather, these are months you will absolutely want to avoid visiting Santa Rosa.